SmartData-Polito/PREPIPE/README.md

-PPREPIE: PREdictive maintenance PIPEline
+PPREPIPE: PREdictive maintenance PIPEline
 =========================================

-PPREPIE is an advanced predictive maintenance pipeline evaluated in the automotive case study.
+PPREPIPE is an advanced predictive maintenance pipeline evaluated in the automotive case study.
 The code is given to support the paper:

 > Danilo Giordano, Flavio Giobergia, Eliana Pastor, Antonio La Macchia,Tania Cerquitelli, Elena Baralis, Marco Mellia, Davide Tricarico, (2020), "Data-Driven Strategies for Predictive Maintenance: Lesson Learned from an Automotive Use Case", Computers in Industry.